Mikkomario/Utopia-Coder/Vault-Coder/README.md

   - If omitted, all project modules will be generated
 - Additionally, if you specify the `-NC` flag, you may prevent any combo classes from being written
 - Specify the `-T` flag if you want to generate newer, **Targeting** -based database access interfaces
+  - It is **highly recommended** you set this flag when generating new projects.
+    The targeting mode will be set as the default mode in a future release.

 The program will inform you if there were any problems during input file processing or during output write operations.